open-atmos/PyPartMC/README.md

 - auto-generated [API docs on the web](https://open-atmos.github.io/PyPartMC/)
 - support for [de]serialization of selected wrapped structures using JSON
 - based on [unmodified PartMC code](https://github.com/open-atmos/PyPartMC/tree/main/gitmodules)
-- does not use or require shell or netCDF Fortran library
+- does not use or require shell or any pre-installed libraries
 - aiming at 100% [unit test coverage](https://github.com/open-atmos/PyPartMC/tree/main/tests)

 ## Usage examples